Section 4: Erosion & Deposition: Mass Movement & Glaciers

 Weathering, erosion, and deposition all work in a continuous process that wears down and builds up Earth’s surface.
 Deposition changes the shape of the land.
 Deposition is the laying down or settling of eroded material.
 Mass wasting is the downhill movement of a large mass of rocks or soil because of the pull of gravity.
 Landslides and mudslides are examples of mass wasting.

-There are two processes by which glaciers erode the land, plucking and abrasion.
-Plucking occurs as a glacier flows over the land.
+There are two processes by which glaciers erode the land, plucking, and abrasion.
+Plucking occurs as a glacier flows over the land, causing abrasions, gouges, and scratches in the bedrock.
 It picks up rocks and large boulders, dragging them across the land.
-This causes abrasions or gouges and scratches in the bedrock.

 - What is deposition?

 - Explain plucking and abrasion.

 - What is a kettle?